ritza-co/kaboom/doc/20-eatbomb.md

 		pos(12, 12),
 	])
 ```

-To make our player move according to the the mouse position on the game screen, add the following code below `scoreLabel()`:
+To make our player move according to the mouse position on the game screen, add the following code below `scoreLabel()`:

 ```javascript
 	player.onUpdate(() => {
 		player.pos = mousePos()
 	})
 ```

-Now that we've implemented our player's movement.
-Let's add food to the game screen.
+Now that we've implemented our player's movement, let's add food to the game screen.
 We have to make sure our player can only eat the "bomb" sprites and if they eat any other sprite they lose the game.

 Add the following code below the previous `onUpdate()` function: